zsparal/api-documentation/source/reference/v2/refunds-api/get-refund.rst

 :doc:`/reference/v2/refunds-api/list-refunds`.

 .. note::
-    :ref: Retrieving a canceled refund will result in a 404 exception.
+    Trying to retrieve a canceled refund will result in a 404 exception.

 Parameters